 A day told by the Art & Culture association

 With my association Art and Culture, we wanted this year to go out to the Paris region.
-Rather than (re) visiting one of these great monuments of the capital, we wanted to see what we hiding the other face of Île-de-France.
+Rather than (re) visiting one of these great monuments of the capital, we wanted to see what we hiding the other side of Île-de-France.

 Écouen is a tourist town thanks to its historical wealth, as evidenced by the national museum of the Renaissance.
 Located in the magnificent Château d'Écouen, the museum overlooks the beautiful expanse of the Plaine du Pays de France and today houses exceptional collections in a jewel case magnificent.